dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/migrations/teams.md

 First let’s look at a concrete example of such a merge conflict.
 We’ll continue on with the example we looked at earlier.
 As a starting point let’s assume the changes from the previous section were checked in by the original developer.
 We’ll track two developers as they make changes to code base.

-We’ll track the EF model and the migrations thru a number of changes.
+We’ll track the EF model and the migrations through a number of changes.
 For a starting point, both developers have synced to the source control repository, as depicted in the following graphic.

 ![Starting Point](~/ef6/media/startingpoint.png)